The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Historical remarks

 \subsection{Constructive and algorithmic aspects}

 Sturm's method is eminently practical, by the standards of 19th century mathematics as for modern-day implementations.
-As early as 1840 Sylvester \cite{Sylvester:1840} wrote ``Through the well-known ingenuity and proferred help of a distinguished friend, I trust to be able to get a machine made for working Sturm's theorem (...)''.
+As early as 1840 Sylvester \cite{Sylvester:1840} wrote ``Through the well-known ingenuity and proferred help of a distinguished friend, I trust to be able to get a machine made for working Sturm's theorem (\dots)''.
 It seems, however, that such a machine was never built.
-Calculating machines had been devised by Pascal, Leibniz, and Babbage; the latter was Lucasian Professor of Mathematics at Cambridge when Sylvester studied there in the 1830s.

-The idea of computing machinery seems to have been common among mid-19th century mathematicians.
-In a small note of 1846, Ullherr \cite{Ullherr:1846} remarks that the argument principle leads to a complex root finding algorithm: \selectlanguage{german} ``Die bei dem ersten Beweise gebrauchte Betrachtungsart giebt ein Mittel an die Hand, die Wurzeln der h\"oheren Gleichungen mittels eines Apparates mechanisch zu finden.'' \selectlanguage{english} [The viewpoint used in the first proof provides a method to find the roots of higher-degree equations by means of a mechanical apparatus.]
+Calculating machines had been devised by Pascal, Leibniz, and Babbage; the latter was Lucasian Professor of Mathematics when Sylvester studied at Cambridge in the 1830s.
+The idea of computing machinery seems to have been popular among mid-19th century mathematicians.
+For example, in a small note of 1846, Ullherr \cite{Ullherr:1846} remarks that the argument principle ``provides a method to find the roots of higher-degree equations by means of a mechanical apparatus.'' \footnote{ \selectlanguage{german} ``Die bei dem ersten Beweise gebrauchte Betrachtungsart giebt ein Mittel an die Hand, die Wurzeln der h\"oheren Gleichungen mittels eines Apparates mechanisch zu finden.'' \cite[p.\,234]{Ullherr:1846} }